inspeq/inspeq-docs/metrics.md

 }]
 ```

-* __CREATIVITY__
+__CREATIVITY__

-Evaluates the creativity of AI-generated content using a combination of lexical diversity score, contextual similarity score, and hallucination score.
+Assesses the ability of the model to generate imaginative, and novel responses that extend beyond standard or expected answers.

 Usage

 ```python